 Hoi An is an amazing city an should be on everyone’s Vietnam itinerary.
 There is lots to see and do in Hoi An.
 Directly across the road from the Sincerity Hotel is Ms Be’s stall.
 Riding a motorbike in Vietnam is a national pastime and Ms Be will rent you a scooter for just VND100,000 a day.
 It wasn’t the most glamorous vehicle, but it did us just fine.
 You will only get a litre of fuel so get to the gas station without delay!
-With your own wheels Ancient Town is mere minutes away and where you will find beautiful lanterns, fabulous food and eclectic shopping.
-I highly recommend Mix Restaurant for fabulous Greek food, Phi Banh Mi for the best traditional Vietnamese rolls I have ever had and Bebe Tailor for all your custom clothing needs.
+With your own wheels Ancient Town is mere minutes away and where you will find beautiful lanterns, the best Hoi An restaurants and eclectic shopping.
+I highly recommend Mix Restaurant for fabulous Greek food, Phi Banh Mi for the best traditional Vietnamese rolls I have ever had and Bebe Tailor and Friendly Shoes for all your custom clothing and shoe needs.
 The beach is a short scooter ride in the other direction and my favourite is An Bang.
 On my second visit to Hoi An with a group of ladies we hired a Hoi An Photographer to capture some amazing beach shots.
 We visited a traditional Vietnamese water puppets show in Hanoi and visitors to Hoi An can also catch a performance.
 If temples are you thing, there are a few pretty ones within walking distance.
 If you are feeling energetic why not try a Hoi An bicycle tour to explore the countryside.
 The insta famous Golden Bridge is not far away at Sun World Ba Na Hills and is an easy day trip, but go early to beat the crowds!

 The Final Word